co-mmer/aaa-mockmvc/README.md

 ### Retrieve Response as Byte Array

-This method retrieves the content of the HTTP response as a byte array.
+In this example, the response is retrieved as a byte array using the `answerAsByte()` method.
+This method is particularly useful for handling binary data, such as file downloads or media content, where the response content is best represented in raw byte form.

 ```
  var answer = get()